-Monsoon season adds moisture to the extreme summer heat, which ramps up humidity.
-This creates perfect conditions for weather hazards like heavy rain, high winds, lightning, dust storms, flash floods and wildfires.
+Monsoons are created when moisture meets with the extreme summer heat, and humidity increases.
+This creates perfect conditions for weather hazards like heavy rain, high winds, lightning, dust storms, and flash floods.
 Arizona's monsoon is from mid June through the end of September.
+Learn more about the hazards that come along with Monsoon here.